Röhm scandal: Röhm purge

 In mid-1934, Hitler had Röhm, along with most of his close political friends, killed during what he termed the "Night of the Long Knives".
 Nazi propaganda claimed that Hitler had recently discovered Röhm's homosexuality, and that the murders were a defense against a coup by the SA to overthrow the government.
-While some Germans were shocked by the killings of 30 June to 2 July 1934, many others Germans saw Hitler as the one who restored "order" to the country.
-Joseph Goebbels's propaganda highlighted the "Röhm-Putsch" in the days that followed.
-The homosexuality of Röhm and other SA leaders was made public to add "shock value", even though Hitler had previously known and tolerated everything that he now cited as reasons for murdering the SA leadership.
+The stereotype of homosexual men as treacherous conspirators connected these justifications.
 Hitler's explanation was widely accepted by the German public.
-The stereotype of homosexual men as treacherous conspirators connected these justifications.
-Wackerfuss argues that, "By deploying public panic against homosexuality, Hitler and the Nazi media won support for their illegal murders and laid further foundations for unchecked state violence."
+Wackerfuss argues that, "By deploying public panic against homosexuality, Hitler and the Nazi media won support for their illegal murders and laid further foundations for unchecked state violence".
 Anti-fascists echoed the Nazis in emphasizing homosexuality as a reason for the purge; Münzenberg claimed that the Nazis killed the SA leadership to eliminate the witnesses to the Nazis' perpetration of the Reichstag fire.

-The 1934 purge opened the systematic persecution of homosexual men in Nazi Germany.
+After the purge, homosexual men in Nazi Germany were systematically persecuted.
 According to Werner Best, Himmler believed that the capture of the state by homosexuals had been narrowly averted.
 Himmler became determined to hunt down and eradicate homosexual cliques in the Nazi security apparatus.
 By 1945, Nazi leaders were praising Röhm's ideas about reforming the army and ultimately blaming his homosexuality (rather than their murder of him) for the failure to put these ideas into practice, which they held responsible for the loss of World War II.
 Goebbels claimed that if Röhm had not been "a homosexual and an anarchist ... in all probability some hundred generals rather than some hundred SA leaders would have been shot on 30 June".

 In 1950s West Germany, during the Cold War, the Federal Ministry of Justice cited the Röhm affair as an example of what they called the "danger of homosexual subversion", to justify retention of the Nazis' more punitive revision of Paragraph 175.